1-877-929-7245

 Day 1 – Arrival in Boston

-Arrive in Boston early this afternoon and make your way independently to our downtown hotel in the theater district for the night.
 Boston is not only the capital of Massachusetts and New England's largest city, but also the cultural and financial center of New England.
-It's a mix of contemporary cool, wonderful parklands, and fascinating historic buildings such as the Public Library, Harvard and the Romanesque Trinity Church.
+It's a mix of wonderful parklands and fascinating historic buildings, such as the Public Library, Harvard and the Romanesque Trinity Church.

 The remainder of the afternoon and evening is yours to explore and to dine independently.
-In the nearby theater district, restaurants range from traditional American venues serving burgers and local dishes such as clam chowder to those offering international cuisine.
+In the nearby theater district, restaurants range from traditional venues serving burgers and local dishes such as clam chowder to those offering international cuisine.

-Day 2 – Touring stately Boston, on to the mountain village of North Conway
+Day 2 - Touring Boston and on to the White Mountains

-This afternoon we join Amtrak's Downeaster service for the trip north to Portland, Maine.
-Arriving mid-afternoon, we continue by coach into the glorious White Mountains, one of North America's most beautiful landscapes.
-Our journey takes us through the incredible scenery of Maine and New Hampshire during their widely celebrated 'golden season' when the trees are burnished shades of red and orange that are so vivid, they really have to be seen to be believed.
+Later, we board a coach to travel into the glorious White Mountains, one of North America's most beautiful landscapes.
+Our journey takes us through the incredible scenery of New Hampshire during its widely celebrated 'golden season', when the trees are burnished shades of red and orange that are so vivid they really must be seen to be believed.
 We reach the pretty mountain village of North Conway, New Hampshire, our scenic base for three nights.
-The charming Main Street offers a great range of dining options, from laid-back American diners and Mexican fare, to sophisticated Italian bistros.

 Day 3 - A journey aboard the heritage Mount Washington Cog Railway